uk-gov-mirror/ministryofjustice.opg-lpa-datamodels/docs/validation.md

 - For Null: ``cannot-be-null``
 - For Blank: ``cannot-be-blank``

-It's also possible for one of two fields must not be null.
+It's also possible that one of two fields must not be null.
 In this instance you'll receive ``cannot-be-null``, however the path will refer to both fields.
-For example ``cannot-be-null`` with a path of ``address2/postcode`` means only one of address2 or postcode can be null.
+For example ``cannot-be-null`` with a path of ``address2/postcode`` means only one of address2 or postcode must not be null.

 Type Validation